 T21CON will feature multiple thematic session tracks, presentations by industry leaders, and an outstanding keynote.
-This year, T21Con's keynote is in the Center for Performing Arts building and the conference sessions are in the State Farm Hall of Business at Illinois State University.
+This year, T21Con is in the newly revitalized Bone Student Center at Illinois State University.

 8:00 AM-2:00 PM

 Monica Genta’s goal is to transform teachers, leaders, and schools from seeing education as an ordinary job into an extraordinary adventure.
 She is a believer in finding awesome and celebrating life every day!
 Monica is the author of four books, a middle school science teacher, and nationwide educational consultant and motivational speaker.
 Monica’s TED talk has been viewed by thousands of educators from all over the world.
 Find out more at www.monicagenta.com or on social at @MonicaGentaEd

 Sean Eichenser, middle-level ELA teacher, Chicago Public Schools

 How are teachers supposed to compete with video games and streaming sites?
 Gamification!
 Gamification is one of the newest trends in education, letting kids earn points, badges, or leveling up their skills.
 It’s a great way to build buy-in, reinforce social-emotional goals, or increase engagement and creativity in your classroom content.
 However, it often feels like an “all or nothing” kind of strategy.
 That doesn’t need to be the case!
 Discover ways to add small, technology-enhanced gamified practices to your classroom tomorrow!
 It's not just a buzzword, it's a new way of looking at instruction.

 Aaron Gierhart, third-grade teacher and assistant instructional professor, Geneseo School District 228 and Illinois State University